MachineLemonade/docs/docs/getting-started.md

 ## Start a Trial with Astronomer

 To sign up for a free trial on Astronomer, fill out [this form](https://trial.astronomer.io).
-If you have an issue providing credit card information right off the bat, [contact us](https://www.astronomer.io/contact/?from=/).
+If you have an issue providing credit card information right off the bat or are interested in exploring Astronomer Enterprise, [contact us](https://www.astronomer.io/contact/?from=/).

 ## Create a Workspace